kas2020-commits/raxolotl/README.md

 ```

 If you want to avoid calling the namespace every time you use the library you
-can also add this:
+can also add this line in your code:
 ```
-use raxolotl::*
+use raxolotl::*;
 ```

-Considering that the API is not frozen, I do not recommend this unless you check
+Probably not the best idea though considering you would be heavily cluttering
-the source code
+the global namespace

 In your `Cargo.toml` file, you need to include it as a dependancy: